Stormwater Facility Credit

 - They are intended to be used in small areas, with no one system larger than 800 square feet of bottom area.

 - They can be designed to take rainwater from rooftops, driveways or parking areas.

 - Green roofs are living vegetation systems installed on top of buildings to slow the flow of stormwater via soil storage, evaporation and transpiration.
 Green roofs consist of several layers of material to achieve the desired vegetative cover and drainage requirement.

 If your property has a stormwater system, you may be eligible to save money on your annual drainage fee.

 SPU developed the Stormwater Facility Credit Program to recognize privately-owned systems that reduce stormwater flow and/or provide water quality treatment, which help lessen the impact to the City's stormwater system, creeks, lakes, or Puget Sound.
 View the Stormwater Facility Credit Program Flyer (pdf).

 If your property has a fully functioning, well-maintained stormwater system, you may qualify for a credit on your drainage bills.
-If you live in a single family home you may want to consider the Residential Rainwise program for your property.
+If you live in a single family home you may want to consider the Rainwise program for your property.

 - The impervious surfaces on a parcel are the hard cement or concrete surfaces that do not absorb rainfall during a rain event.

 - Stormwater flows off these surfaces into nearby catch basins, then into the property's stormwater structure before discharging into the City stormwater system.